-This experiment was performed to assess the effect of dosing slaked lime as well as the sequence of chemical dosage on the quality of settled water.
+This experiment was performed to assess the effect of dosing slaked lime on water quality during coagulation, as well as the sequence of chemical dosage on the turbidity of settled water.
 It should be reiterated that slaked lime was used primarily for pH/CCPP adjustment in this study.
 Two experimental scenarios were performed:

-- 1. alum dosed first, followed by slaked lime; - 2. slaked lime dosed first, followed by alum.
+- 1. Alum dosed first, followed by slaked lime - 2.
+Slaked lime dosed first, followed by alum

-Figure 10a and b shows that significantly lower residual turbidity and colour levels were obtained when slaked lime was dosed before alum.
+Figure 10a and b show that lower residual turbidity and colour levels were obtained when slaked lime was dosed before alum.
 Additionally, one should note that under both experimental scenarios, both turbidity and colour removals were enhanced at higher slaked lime dosages.
-As such, it appears that slaked lime functions as a co-agulant chemical in addition to a pH adjustment chemical.
+As such, it appears that slaked lime functions as a coagulant chemical in addition to a pH adjustment chemical.

 To gain further understanding on the coagulation-flocculation kinetics, samples from both experimental scenarios were passed through the PDA monitor.
 When alum was dosed first, the ratio output values were very low and did not produce a ratio profile as shown in Fig. 2.
 As a result, the root mean square (RMS) gain on the instrument was adjusted accordingly to amplify the signal.
 These instrumental settings were kept constant for both experimental scenarios to allow for data comparison.
 However, in the case of experimental scenario two (lime addition first); the amplified instrumental settings resulted in a ratio overload during the steady-state growth region.
-A ratio overload
+A ratio overload occurs when the